 Tell your movers that you were referred to them after you get a quote.
 While working at a van line recently, their data suggested charging an additional 14% to people who have been referred or any corporate relocation accounts because they have found, statistically, that they can still book the move with that kind of a pricing increase.
 Get the quote first so you can negotiate the moving price and any additional costs and don’t let your moving company know you are going to book them.

 Be flexible.
-Moving companies are usually booked the first five days of any month, the last five days of any month, and a few days around the middle of the month.
+Moving Companies Nearby are usually booked the first five days of any month, the last five days of any month, and a few days around the middle of the month.
 Most leases and closings happen around these dates.
 If you are flexible – say around the 8th-10th or 18-24th of the month, your moving company will usually have lower rates.

 If you are hiring additional packing services to your move – don’t let them charge you per box.
 I have heard that some movers will place a few items in a box which means you will have more boxes and get charged more.
 Make sure all moving services and charges are detailed and at guaranteed prices.